datarobot/datarobot-user-models/model_templates/training/python3_anomaly_detection/README.md

-## Python Unsupevised Anomaly Detection Training Model Template
+## Python Unsupervised Anomaly Detection Training Model Template

 This model is intended to work with the [Python 3 Scikit-Learn Drop-In Environment](../../../public_dropin_environments/python3_sklearn/).